 For any questions about using this indicator that are not answered on this page, to report a bug, or to give negative or positive feedback, please leave a comment on the script page on TradingView (so that everyone can see whether it’s proving useful to traders or not), or send me a message through the contact form on this website.
 If you message me directly on TradingView, and I’m in the middle of something else, which is always, I might read the message and then forget to ever respond.
 If you send me an email through the form, it stays in this inbox until I can deal with it.

 In general, buying an indicator gives no claim on my time.
-You get access to the indicator and nothing else is implied.
-In particular, I can’t tell you how to trade; I can only say how this indicator works.
-Of course I do intend to support, fix, and improve this indicator, and if you look at my free script pages on TradingView you can get an idea of how I’ve been doing that up to now.
+You get access to the indicator in its current state and nothing else is implied.
+In terms of support, while I make no guarantees whatsoever, including that the TradingView platform or this script will continue to function as it does now, if you look at the script page on TradingView you can get an idea of how I’ve been supporting, fixing and improving this script up to now.

 Thanks to my trading mentor and his Discord group for showing just how much understanding of the market is possible (and yet to be gained).